Zettelkasten-Method/zettelkasten.de/content/posts/2013/06/zettelkasten-improves-thinking-writing/index.md

 *   **Irritation:**  basically, without surprise or disappointment there's no information.
 Both partners have to be surprised in some way to say communication takes place.

     Stated simply, "surprise" means you stumble upon notes which you hadn't expected.
 Your system of notes, on the other hand, receives a new note from you which wasn't there before.
+(It's properly called "serendipity".)

 *   **Information:** the informativeness of the communication depends first on your expectations and second that both partners use some comparative measure to see if their expectations are met.